-Diana graduated with an MA Arts degree from Edinburgh University, specialising in the History of Art and English Literarture.
-Following her degree she also gained a qualification in Businesss and Secretarial Studies in Sheffield and became PA to David Mellor the industrial designer and silversmith.
+Diana graduated with an MA Arts degree from Edinburgh University, specialising in the History of Art and English Literature.
+Following her degree she also gained a qualification in Business and Secretarial Studies in Sheffield and became PA to David Mellor the industrial designer and silversmith.

-In 1985 Diana helped Mark to establish his conservation business and now operates as Director and Studio Manager.
+In 1985 Diana helped Mark to establish his conservation business and continues to operate as Director and Studio Manager.

 Sarah undertook an undergraduate degree in the History of Art with Material Studies at University College London and went on to train for her career in Conservation at the Courtauld Institute of Art, where she graduated in 2012.

 Following her graduation she completed a six-month internship at Stichting Restauratie Atelier Limburg (SRAL) in Maastricht, Netherlands.
-She also went on to work at the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (CSMVS) in Mumbai, completing the final stages of conservation on The Sword of Damocles by Antoine Dubost, part of the Ratan Tata bequest.
-Sarah has also worked in the public sector as well as other private studios whilst based in London and has worked at Mark’s studio since October 2014.
+She also went on to work at the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (CSMVS) in Mumbai, completing the final stages of conservation on The Sword of Damocles by Antoine Dubost.
+Sarah has worked in the public sector as well as other private studios whilst based in London and has worked at Mark Roberts Conservation Ltd since 2014.